sameelarif/scribe/README.md

 # Scribe

-Welcome to the **Scribe** repository This project is designed to provide an end-to-end solution for collecting, training, and simulating human-like mouse movements using Puppeteer.
+Welcome to the **Scribe** repository!
+This project is designed to provide an end-to-end solution for collecting, training, and simulating human-like mouse movements using Puppeteer.
 This project aims to simulate realistic mouse movements for browser automation using Puppeteer.
 It consists of:

 1. A **data collection UI** for recording user mouse movements.
 2. A **machine learning model** to train and test on the collected data.